rossimo/godot-flecs/README.md

 ```

 ## Example
 This project is a Godot project, so you can open it in Godot and run it.
-The example is a simple game where you control a player with mouse.
+The example is a simple game where you control a player with mouse, with a few sample systems.
 The potions and fire entities will invoke `AreaTrigger` components, while the spiders will follow the `WanderScript` scripting.

 ## Super-Duper Pre-Alpha
 This framework is in a very early stage.
 It's not ready for production use.
 I'm totally open to API changes and feedback.